mmiv-center/filter_dicom_by_tag/README.md

 ![Interface](images/example.png)

+In the image above selected icons with "love" are in green and "hate" icons selected with Shift+left-mouse are in red.
+A single image series is selected on the right.
+The selection only included "love" examples for a sagittal DX.

 ### Setup the program

 Clone this repository and create a docker container (requires git and docker installed) by running